Screen size: 6.1-inch OLED (2400 x 1080)

 Google Pixel 6a review: Performance

 Google has started making its own chipsets to power its mobile devices, and it's the Pixel 6a's turn to make the same move to Tensor that the Pixel 6 and Pixel 6 Pro did last fall.
+(The Pixel 7 phones, released after the Pixel 6a, use a newer Tensor chipset.)
 The goal behind Google's silicon is to specifically include cores dedicated to compute-intensive AI tasks — in other words, the kind of on-device translation and dictation features that make the Pixel experience stand out from other Android phones.

 With the focus on AI and machine learning, blazing performance isn't necessarily at the top of Tensor's to-do list.
 That said, our testing found that the Pixel 6a out-muscled the Android phones in its price range, such as the Exynos 1280-powered Galaxy A53.